etheleon/readSim/README.md

 | readSim.0101.output.txt             | all leaf taxa under genera without a completed genome |
 | readSim.0102.chosen_scaffolds.txt   | list of chosen scaffolds and their refseqIDs          |

-### 0200 Database trimming
+### 0200 Reference Protein Database trimming

 **scripts:** [readSim.0201.whoTotrimmed.Rmd](readSim.0201.whoTotrimmed.Rmd)
 **scripts:** [readSim.0202.trimDB.pl](readSim.0202.trimDB.pl)

+To simulate a closer to reality scenerio where metagenomic reference sequences are not found in the any of the databases, we prepare a protein reference database (based on nr) which we will carry out a distant homology search using a blastx like aligner eg. diamond or rapsearch (preference be diamond because of the the computational speed up).

-To simulate real life metagenomic data (genomes without reference sequences), we trim NCBI’s nr database of sequences belonging under the same species as the chosen taxa from `0100 Genome selection`.
+We trim NCBI’s nr protein database of sequences belonging under the same species as the chosen taxa from `0100 Genome selection`.

 The first script hunts for all leaf taxa belonging to the same species as the chosen genomes, while the second reads in the NR database and removes the former to give a trimmed NR.